.EU registration changes and Brexit

 - If you have a valid address in the European Union that is not in the UK — you can update your domain registrant contact to keep the domain valid.
 Please note that you must use a valid registrant contact address according to valid ICANN guidelines.

-- If you do not have a valid address — your domain name will be deactivated on May 30th, 2019 and removed from your account in March 2020.
+- If you do not have a valid address — at a future date subject to ongoing negotiations, your domain name will be deactivated and removed from your account.
 You can register a different domain name, such as .UK and .CO.UK domains.

 If you decide to register a different domain, you will need to update your services with us to use the domain.
 Below is a list of help articles for changing domains on the different services with us.
 If you have a custom-built website, you may need to update your website links and URLs to use the new domain.

-- Website Builder — Change my website's domain address
+- Website Builder — Connect my site to a domain

 - Hosting — cPanel / Plesk / Web & Classic